Tarekdh/k8s-cluster-with-kubespray/README.md

 * user by default for each node `vagrant` pwd `vagrant`

-* we are using ansible 2.7.6 and kubespray
+* we are using ansible 2.7.6 and kubespray-realease-2.9

 <br>